 What to expect from your Quaker Parrot

-Quaker parrot are medium-sized parrots with long, gradated tails.
+Quaker parrots are medium-sized parrots with long, gradated tails.
 They are intelligent, extremely hardy and generally friendly with strangers.
 Quakers are considered to be one of the best talkers, with extraordinary ability to mimic and speak with cognition.
 Hand-fed domestic Quakers often rival African greys in their ability to acquire huge vocabularies, and sometimes will repeat words before they are even weaned.
 The behavioral characteristics of Quaker parrots can run the gamut from aggressive, biting, noisy and obnoxious to charming, comical, cuddly and engaging.
 The difference is in how they are raised and trained.
 Quakers are best professionally hand-fed and weaned so they are well socialized before going into a home situation.
 An untrained, unsocialized Quaker may not be recommended around children.
 On the other hand, hand-fed Quakers are considered almost to be a domesticated species with second and third generation offspring less noisy and more talkative than parent-raised birds.

 - Length: 11 inches (28 cm)